fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-careplan-intro.md

 Sub plans can be attached by making them `partOf` the parent plan.

 ### Restrictions on deletion
-In order to preserve the context and history, it is not allowed to delete sub plans or remove ProcedureRequest from the CarePlan.
+In order to preserve the context and history, it is not allowed to delete sub plans or remove ServiceRequest from the CarePlan.
- The `status` element can be used to either `cancel` or `complete` a CarePlan or ProcedureRequest, if it is no longer relevant for the Patient.
+ The `status` element can be used to either `cancel` or `complete` a CarePlan or ServiceRequest, if it is no longer relevant for the Patient.

 The history of changes in `status` is automatically maintained in the element `ehealth-careplan-statusHistory`.